 - Use View > Proof Colours to see what your image will look like as a print.
 (Your file's title will change when viewing proof colours).

 - When you are at this stage, you should also check if all the colours in your image are in the colour space that we can print.
 To do this, you can go to View > Gamut Warning.
 The colours that turn grey are the ones outside of the gamut.
-A gamut is the range of colours that a colour device can display or print.
+A gamut is the range of colours a colour device can display or print.
 The benefit of going through this process is that you can choose what colour to replace them.
-If you want to read more about gamut warnings and how to deal with them, go to this helpful link from the University of Delaware.
+If you want to read more about gamut warnings and how to deal with them, visit this helpful link from the University of Delaware.

-- When you're happy with the file, please send it with an embedded source profile (usually AdobeRGB 1998).
+- When you're happy with the file, please send it with an embedded source profile (usually Adobe RGB 1998).
 If your image is untagged, assign an RGB profile such as Adobe 1998 or sRGB.
 Don't embed our paper profile, or your image won't print correctly!

 A note on matt papers: